“Philosophy leads to death, sociology leads to suicide” —Jean Baudrillard

 * * *

 The first main aspect of his thought lies in how Baudrillard thinks we are living in a world where we no longer know what is real and what isn’t.
 Simulacra and Simulation provides one of the best examples.
 The book begins with an apparent quote from Ecclesiastes, a quote that does not exist in the famous Hebrew bible: “The simulacrum is never that which conceals the truth—it is the truth which conceals that there is none.
 The simulacrum is true.”
 Many people who read this book for the first time often believes the quote as true, even when it isn’t.
-What is important about this example is not only that the same phenomena happens in contemporary world of simulations, it also occurs from the reader interpreting Baudrillard’s book (this was how I got into Jacques Derrida’s deconstruction).
-The experience of reading Simulacra and Simulation emphasizes on this constant state of confusion.
+What is important about this example is not only that the same phenomena happens in contemporary world of simulations, it also occurs from the reader interpreting Baudrillard’s book.
+The experience of reading Simulacra and Simulation emphasizes on this constant state of confusion between reality and illusion.

 One can see something similar in the use of “nuclear deterrence” and how its fundamental goal is to make nuclear weapons so to not use them.
 You sometimes read news about X country producing nuclear weapons without the intentions for nuclear war, but to protect themselves from other nuclear armed countries.
 In nuclear deterrence, instead of producing a real nuclear conflict via making nuclear weapons, it produces a simulated mode of conflict between countries.
 If I remember correctly, Baudrillard used the cold war as an example.
 This is one of the reasons why, in Simulacra and Simulation, Baudrillard talks about how people dream of nuclear explosions which result in simulating them in televisions and movies instead of making them a reality.